ladylilian/CITS3403/README.md

 # CITS3403 Project
-Make to 24 daily game for CITS3403 Project
+Make to 24 daily game web application for CITS3403 Project

+## Purpose
+To tests player's mental arithmetic.
+How to play:
+You are randomly given four digits, each from one to nine, with repetitions allowed.
+The objective is to use the four symbols of addition(+), subtraction(-), multiplication(×), and division(÷) to calculate the four given digits and make the result equals to 24.

+## architecture

+## How launch the web application

+## Unit/Integration Testing

 ## Pre-Setup
 | Package | Site | Guide |